Volunteer Orphanage Work in Africa

 Orphans and Volunteer Work in Africa

 Becoming a volunteer with orphans in Africa is both easy and rewarding.
 Volunteering at an African orphanage utilizes a wide range of the volunteers’ interests, talents, skills, and knowledge.
-There are opportunities for our volunteers to work in every and any aspect of an orphanage; whether it is teaching the children and helping them with their homework, playing a game of tag or telephone with them, by simply sharing your time, experiences and knowledge with them you are making a difference in their lives.
+There are opportunities for our volunteers to work in every and any aspect of an orphanage.
+This can include teaching the children and helping them with their homework, playing a game of tag or telephone with them, or by simply sharing your time, experiences, and knowledge with them.
+Whatever you do, it will have a tangible impact on their lives.

 The voracious need these orphans have to seek and learn about any subject matter – sports, history, music, life, philosophy, or farming – is both awe-inspiring and humbling.
-Volunteering with these orphans will give you an intimate insight into a new and exciting world.
+Volunteering with these orphans will give you an insight into a different world.
 A world where childcare is a privilege and a gift, where orphans who have nothing will share whatever they can with a complete stranger, and where you can change the lives of people and children just by being yourself.

 "This was my turning point; I realized I could really make a difference at Peace and Love, I could help without benefiting from it personally and it could be a completely unselfish act.
 I spoke to Severin and Hannah (an American volunteer) and we decided to go and see if we could do anything to help the orphanage.
 Hannah had spoken to me in the past about the orphans living area, saying how bad it was, (smelly, dirty and dingy) but I had never ventured inside, I just had no need to.
 Walking in was like stepping into a prison; it was so cramped, dingy, dirty and stank of urine.
 The girls had two conjoining rooms which held around 12 beds, some double and some triple bunk beds (26 beds in total), this pretty much meant that all the girls had their own bed, with a couple sharing.
 The boys had one small bedroom with 3 double and 3 triple bunk beds (15 beds in total) crammed into it."